SQream/sqream_docs/reference/catalog_reference_catalog_tables.rst

    * - ``database_name``
      - Shows the database's name.
    * - ``default_disk_chunk_size``
-     - Relevant for internal use.
+     - Reserved for internal use.
    * - ``default_process_chunk_size``
-     - Relevant for internal use.
+     - Reserved for internal use.
    * - ``rechunk_size``
-     - Relevant for internal use.
+     - Reserved for internal use.
    * - ``storage_subchunk_size``
-     - Relevant for internal use.
+     - Reserved for internal use.
    * - ``compression_chunk_size_threshold``
-     - Relevant for internal use.
+     - Reserved for internal use.

 .. _permissions: